cfortuner/promptable/packages/promptable.js/README.md

 Apps

 - Examples
-- Visualizer - The visualizer for promptable tracing.
+- Web - The visualizer for promptable.js

 Packages

 - promptable.js - The Library for building LLM Apps in Typescript/Javascript
-- tracing - Middleware for Promptable.js to support Tracing calls Chains.

 # Motivation